 Area Manager Must-Have Resume Skills and Keywords

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Area Manager positions.
-The top three keywords represent 41.89% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Compliance, Vendor Management, and Business Administration match up to employer job descriptions.
-Recruiting, Customer Relationship Management, and Forecasting represent a very decent share of skills found on resumes for Area Manager with 27.45% of the total.
-At 30.66%, Inventory Control, Human Resources Experience, Budget Management, and Business Management appear far less frequently, but are still a significant portion of the 10 top Area Manager skills and qualifications found on resumes.
+The top three keywords represent 42.3% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Customer Service, Compliance, and Scheduling match up to employer job descriptions.
+MS Office, Collaboration, and Mentoring represent a very decent share of skills found on resumes for Area Manager with 28.6% of the total.
+At 29.1%, Project Management, Communication Skills, Forecasting, and Technical appear far less frequently, but are still a significant portion of the 10 top Area Manager skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Area Manager job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Area Manager on their resumes.

 Top Area Manager Skills

 |Skills Listed by Employees